AG-Salinga/sampledb-api-wrapper/README.md

 print(objects.getList("material == \"Sb\""))
 ```

+More examples for usage in Python can be found [here](https://ag-salinga.zivgitlabpages.uni-muenster.de/sampledb-api-wrapper/Examples.html).

 ### Matlab

 You need a working installation of Python and `sampledbapi` installed for this to work.